karrick/tcp-pipe/README.md

 Why not use the amazing `rsync` program?
 You should!
-But really, if you're running on hosts where you cannot easily install dynamically linkedin binaries, or when you are running without the need for encryption, this can be a handy alternative.
+But really, if you're running on hosts where you cannot easily install dynamically linked binaries, or when you are running without the need for encryption, this can be a handy alternative.

 1. First, run this on the destination host: